Michael-Nicoletti/TimeSheetAutomation/README.md

 We have an issue remembering to fill out our time sheets.
 This is hopefully going to solve that problem

-*Add Time For Each Differnt Task You Worked On Today*
+*Add Time For Each Different Task You Worked On Today*

 Using the predefined list of tasks (grabbed from a google sheet) the app will allow you to quickly set the time that you spent on all the tasks for easy submission.
 This will also grab the current date and use that to make sure we are updating the correct day.
 (Maybe we should have the option to go back a day?)